barebox/barebox/Documentation/devel/porting.rst

 SoC device tree ``"stm32mp151.dtsi"`` customizes it.
 The device tree adds some barebox-specific info like the environment used for storing persistent data during development.
-If the upstream device tree lacks some info which are necessary for barebox there can be added here as well.
+If the upstream device tree lacks some info which are necessary for barebox they can be added here as well.
 Refer to :ref:`bareboxdt` for more information.

 Boilerplate